Omnibus Tax Bill Passes House, Senate Bill Released

-The bill includes a general authorization for local sales taxes for certain projects.
+Both bills include a limited general authorization for local sales taxes for certain projects.

 The bill would reduce general fund revenue by $53 million in fiscal years 2024-2025 and by $5.23 million in fiscal years 2026-2027.
-The bill includes numerous bills that the committee had heard during the session that would impact cities.
+The omnibus bill includes numerous provisions the committee heard during the session that would impact cities.
 Those provisions include:

 • A general authority for local governments to bring certain projects to voters for a referendum without requiring legislative approval.